fabiobedeschi/eclipse-clp/README.md

 - `make compose.build.nocache` to (re)build the image without cached layers
 - `make cleanup` to remove older built images from your system
 - `make compose.stop` to stop the running container
-- `make compose.down` to prune the running container.
-Next restart will require reinstallation of eclipse.
+- `make compose.down` to prune the running container